What a Louisiana RoundUp Attorney Can do for You

 - $87-million to Alva and Alberta Pilliod, originally awarded $2-billion by an Alameda jury in May 2019

-The following Roundup cases scheduled for the beginning of the year have been postponed.
+The following RoundUp cases were first scheduled for the beginning of 2020, then postponed, and later indefinitely put off.
 Recent reports indicate the reason for postponement could be to allow lawyers for Monsanto’s German owner Bayer AG to discuss settlements with plaintiffs.

 - Wade v.
 Monsanto (4:19-cv-01416)